Find Your Registration Form

 Step 3: Submit the completed registration package

 Submit your registration package.
+In order to receive academic accommodations for the December 2017 exam period students must submit completed registration packages to Accessibility Services by November 6, 2017.
 You can submit the package by email, fax or mail or hand it into our front desk.
 The registration package must be submitted to Accessibility Services before your intake or consultation appointment can be booked.

 Step 4: Make an intake appointment

-The Front Desk staff will contact you to set a date and time for an intake appointment with a disability counsellor.
+The Front Desk staff will contact you to set a date and time for an intake appointment with a disability advisor.
 Scheduling can be done in person, over the phone, or by email.

 I am struggling at university and don’t know why.
 Could I have a disability?